Skip to main content

 This book pairs well with the next one on my list, so you might want to read both of these if you choose one.

 Richard Dawkins’ The Selfish Gene is a fascinating exploration of natural selection.
 I re-read this one recently and really enjoyed it.
-It’s a bit long-winded at times, but it’s a fascinating look into how nature actually works.
-If you want to understand human behaviour, this is a great place to start.
+Though first published in 1976, its ideas remain cutting-edge and continue to influence fields from psychology to artificial intelligence.

-Some of the subject matter in the book offends people, but Dawkins does a good job of sticking to the facts and not bowing to social pressures.
+Some of the subject matter offends people, but Dawkins does a good job of sticking to the facts and not bowing to social pressures.
 I respect and admire anyone who can write this way, and also strongly defend their arguments.

 The last book on my list has the very long title of The Righteous Mind: Why Good People Are Divided by Politics and Religion, written by Jonathan Haidt.
 It’s very relevant today, especially as we head into the 2020 US election, and it might be worth reading if you haven’t already.

-Additionally, if you want to maintain your sanity during the 2020 US election, the best thing you can do is avoid reading the news, watching mainstream TV, or engaging in any discussions in the matter.
+Additionally, if you want to maintain your sanity during the 2020 US election, the best thing you can do is avoid reading the news, watching mainstream TV, or engaging in any discussions on the matter.
+Though given the stakes these days, perhaps a more productive approach is to understand the moral foundations of those you disagree with and find common ground where possible.